 Christmas sprinkle cookies

 This is the perfect cookie recipe to get the kids involved in decorating Christmas cookies.
-They can roll the dough into the balls and the sprinkles; and then, prepare yourself for lots of joy and laughter.
+They can roll the dough into the balls and the sprinkles, and then prepare yourself for lots of joy and laughter.

 I promise everyone will love these deliciously festive cookies, especially Santa.